JoshSingson/JoshSingson/README.md

 # Hi there, I'm Josh Singson👋
-I'm currently studying at New Era University on BSIT program.

----
+I am currently studying at New Era University, pursuing a Bachelor of Science in Information Technology (BSIT), where I am developing my skills in programming, web development, and system design while continuously learning and building projects to enhance my technical abilities.

 ## Education
 - BS in Information Technology